antenehd/S6a/README.md

    for details about the content of diameter configuration file.

    The next step is to initiate the diameter module using 'ss_init()' API.
 This will load the diameter configuration, load the dictionary that contains the AVP and command definition.
-In additions it starts the module that will route messages, listen on the configured ports, connects to configured peers, takes care of CEA, CER, DWR and DWA messages.
+In addition, it starts the module that will route messages, listen on the configured ports, connects to configured peers, takes care of CEA, CER, DWR and DWA messages.

    The above two steps should always come first before using the following APIs.

-   After the above steps the next advisable step is to registere the callback functions that will be called when an S6a message is received.
+   After the above steps the next advisable step is to register the callback functions that will be called when an S6a message is received.
 If an S6a message is received before the callbacks are registered it would be discarded.
    The APIs for registering the callbacks are: